kitschpatrol/mdat/readme.md

 Strips all MDAT comment tags (both opening and closing) while preserving expanded content between them.
 Same signatures as `expand` / `expandString` (without the `config` parameter, since rules are not needed).

-This is useful for producing a "clean" Markdown file that no longer depends on MDAT for future updates.
+This is useful for producing a "clean" Markdown file that doesn't need future content updates via MDAT.

 #### `check` / `checkString`